Fall Quarter in Barcelona

 Barcelona is home to Antoni Gaudi's fanciful Sagrada Familia church and Parc Guell, which epitomizes the Art Nouveau of Modernisme, as well as major museums featuring modernists Miro and Picasso, Catalan art, and a lively maritime history of six hundred years.

-This opportunity is available to all students who have earned at least 12 college credits with a GPA of at least 2.5.
+This opportunity is available to all students who are 18 years old when the program begins and have earned at least 12 college credits with a GPA of at least 2.5.

-Students should also have completed SPAN 101 or a recent year of high school Spanish or the equivalent; no first-term Spanish will be taught in Barcelona.
+Students should also have completed SPAN 101 or a recent year of high school Spanish or the equivalent.

 Gilman International Scholarship Program

 Up to $5,000 is available to students who are currently receiving a Pell Grant for their education at COCC.
-Online application process opens in January 2017.
-Application deadline for the Fall 2017 program in Barcelona will likely be early March 2017, with notification in April.
+Online application process opens in January 2019.
+Application deadline for the Fall 2019 program in Barcelona is March 5, 2019, with notification in April.